 The Federal Government provides eligible individuals with a superannuation co-contribution to help them save for retirement.

 A tax offset for low-income earners (which effectively removes the tax on super contributions) is also available from the Government but is not part of the co-contribution.

 Only personal contributions up to $1,000 will attract the co-contribution, making $500 the maximum that you can receive from the Government.
 The amount the Government contributes reduces by 3.333 cents for each dollar by which your total income exceeds $41,112.
 Therefore, no co-contribution is available where your total income is $56,112 or more.

 The ATO website has a handy calculator to help you work out what your co-contribution might be and how much you would need to contribute to receive this contribution.

-- Have made personal superannuation contributions during the financial year.
+- have made personal superannuation contributions during the financial year.
 These contributions must not have exceeded your non-concessional contributions for the year.
 Super payments from a third party, such as an employer or spouse, and salary sacrifice contributions do not currently count as personal contributions

 - have a total income (assessable income plus reportable fringe benefits and salary sacrifice contributions*) of less than $56,112 for the financial year